artemdudkin/arduino-gprs-sim/README.md

                             //

 ```
-Also there are /example folder with sample schematics and sketch for ds18b20 temperature sensor sending measurements by sim800l.
+Also there are ./example folder with schematics and sketch for ds18b20 temperature sensor sending measurements by sim800l.

 ## Tests